-Juvenile dermatomyositis is an inflammatory disease of the muscle (myositis), skin, and blood vessels that affects about three in one million children each year.
-The cause is unknown.
+Juvenile dermatomyositis is an inflammatory disease of the muscle (myositis), skin (derma-), and blood vessels that affects about three in one million.
 Most patients with JDM experience muscle weakness and skin rash.
 All age and ethnic groups are affected.
-Most cases start during childhood at ages 5 -10 and adults may also develop it at around age 40 - 50.
+It most often starts during childhood at ages 5 -10 and some adults may also develop it at around age 40 - 50.
+The cause is unknown.
 Girls are affected about twice as often as boys.

 Dermatomyositis is in a group of diseases or disorders of the muscles called inflammatory myopathies.
 The cause of most inflammatory myopathies is unknown; however, the leading theory is that the body's immune system mistakenly directs inflammation against muscle cells and blood vessels in the skin and muscles causing damage, rash, and weakness.